 - Loss Of Self-Worth: Your narcissist partner will never be happy in the relationship, and there will be times when you will feel guilty and responsible for the same.
 You may think that you are not good enough for your partner and that the reason your partner is not happy is because of your failings.
 Soon your feelings can turn inward, where you will hold yourself responsible for your partner’s negative attitude.

 - Do not give in to your partner’s attention seeking tactics.
-Instead, tell yourself that it is alright to take time out for yourself and spend it the way you want to.
+Appreciate that these are driven by their insecurity and that this is not an insecurity that you can ever change.
+Instead, tell yourself that it is alright to take time out for yourself and spend it the way you want to

 - Tell yourself that you are a wonderful person who is capable of loving and taking smart decisions.
 Keep your self-worth on one of your higher priority points and make sure you remind yourself each day that you deserve love, respect, and admiration.

-- Understand that you cannot suddenly change your partner’s personality, and you may never be able to change your partner’s personality at all.
-Do consider if you wish to live like this forever.
+- Understand that you may never be able to change your partner’s personality.
+Ask yourself if you wish to live like this forever.

 - Think of the gestures your partner has made that made you feel loved and happy.
 It will help to reaffirm your faith in your partner and the relationship as a whole.